Gambia president declares country an Islamic republic

 The European Union temporarily withheld aid money to the country last year over Gambia’s poor human rights record.
 Gambia, whose main industries are agriculture and tourism, ranks 165 out of 187 countries on the U.N. development index.

-“Starved of development funds because of his deplorable human rights record and economic mismanagement, Jammeh is looking toward the Arab world as substitute for and source of development aid,” said blogger Sidi Sanneh, a former foreign minister who has become a U.S.-based dissident.
+“Starved of development funds because of his deplorable human rights record and economic mismanagement, Jammeh is looking towards the Arab world as substitute for and source of development aid,” said blogger Sidi Sanneh, a former foreign minister who has become a U.S.-based dissident.
+(Writing by Emma Farge; Editing by James Dalgleish)